-Note: To view a video that is related to File Copy Settings, see Manage File Copy Settings.
+Note: For more information about the File Copy Settings, see Manage File Copy Settings.

 Specify the file copy destination

 From the Arcserve UDP Agent (Windows) home page (or Arcserve UDP Agent (Windows) Monitor), select Settings from the taskbar and then select the File Copy Settings tab.
 When the File Copy Settings dialog opens, select Destination.